 Miss Lady Small Batch is an all-natural producer of Root Beer and Cream Soda that has been bottling since 2012.
 Since its inception, Missy Lady Root Beer has been sold at farmers markets and events across the Hamptons and in New York City.
 The root beer and cream soda is crafted with all natural ingredients and sealed with handsome packaging in 12 oz bottles.
 Local fruits in season are made to create these delicious farm-to-bottle carbonated beverages.

 Many root beers have ten to twelve different ingredients.
-Miss Lady Root Beer only has three main ingredients: Sarsaparilla, liquorice root, and anise, in addition to honey as a sweetener.
+Miss Lady Root Beer only has three main ingredients: Sarsaparilla, licorice root, and anise, in addition to honey as a sweetener.
 The root beer has a really unique flavor.
 It is has a lovely undertone of honey and molasses, with hints of spice.
 Foscolo loves the cream soda which is not too sweet and unlike any you have ever tried.
 The cream soda cream soda is reminiscent to what traditional cream soda tastes like.
 Foscolo uses cinnamon and orange zest as ingredients and the beverage has a nice subtle orange flavor.
 The root beer and cream soda would be a perfect addition to any backyard BBQ or intimate indoor gathering.

 Aside from drinking the beverages, the root beer can also be used as an ingredient to cook with.
 Moby’s in East Hampton was doing a root beer float with it, East By Northeast in Montauk will do a root beer float as well, and the root beer is a great ingredient for pulled pork and BBQ chicken.